-*By far the biggest downside with the Freemie pump is that it simply doesn’t have the power other pumps like the Spectra or even the PISA have (note that this is true of all the wearable breast pumps).
+*By far the biggest downside with the Freemie pump is that it simply doesn’t have the power other pumps like the Spectra, Baby Buddha, or Sonata (note that this is true of all the wearable breast pumps).
 While many users report the suction power does the trick, many others complain it takes much longer to pump and may even diminish your supply.

 It’s also a huge pain in the a$$ to clean, since the cups are not dishwasher safe (WHY?) and extra cups are hella expensive on their own ($79-89).